Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 •	Target's out of combat?
 No Heroic Throw?
 Well, ya got Taunt!
 **Auto Demon Hunter The Hunt Reaction**
 •	Demon Hunter about to ruin your day with The Hunt?
 No worries, we've got defensives for that.
+**No Rage wasting!**
+•	No Hamstring or Piercing Howl on Movement Immunities!
+•	No Damage on Immunities!
+•	Overpower preferred on Evasion!
+•	Condemn on BoP!
+•	No damage when under the effect of Mindgames!

 ***